Fuasmattn/window-management/README.md

 # Browser-Window-Management

-Prototype for autodiscovery of screens and support browser window management.
+Prototype for autodiscovery of screens and support browser window management for HTML anchor tags.

 ## Demo
 Checkout the code and run with a webserver or see [Live Demo](https://fuasmattn.github.io/window-management/).
 Open Developer Console for Info Logs and connect additional monitors.